planetruby/gems/2020/05-factory-bot.md

-# Day 05 - factory_bot gem - a library for setting up Ruby objects as test data
+# Day 5 - factory_bot Gem - "Hey, Make Me a User with an Email and Password" - Setup Factories That Make You Fake Objects with Fake Data for Testing

-Written by [Jason Swett](https://twitter.com/JasonSwett) from [Rails with Jason](https://www.codewithjason.com/rails-with-jason-podcast/) {% avatar JasonSwett %}
+Written by {% avatar JasonSwett %} [Jason Swett](https://github.com/jasonswett)

+_Blogs about [Ruby on Rails Testing](https://www.codewithjason.com/), speaks at international conferences and hosts the [Rails with Jason Podcast](https://www.codewithjason.com/rails-with-jason-podcast/)._

 ## Creating test data without headaches